Reheating and Leptogenesis after Vector inflation: Conclusions

 \section{Conclusions}

-In this work, we studied the reheating and leptogenesis in the case of vector inflatons $A_\mu$.
+In this work, we studied the reheating and non-thermal leptogenesis in the case of vector inflatons $A_\mu$.
 We concentrated on particle perturbative production during the oscillating background phase, first insisting on the gravitational production induced by the presence of non-minimal coupling imposed by an isotropic and homogeneous Universe.
-We then included processes involving the graviton exchange and compute the reheating temperature by combining the minimal and non-minimal sources.
+We then included processes involving the graviton exchange and computed the reheating temperature by combining the minimal and non-minimal sources.
 The result illustrated in Fig.(\ref{fig:reheating_nonmin}) shows that reasonable reheating temperature can be reached only for large equation of state parameter $w$.
-We then extended our study to decay into fermions via direct or anomalous couplings.
+We then extended our study to decay into fermions via direct or effective couplings.
 We show that large reheating temperature can be induced by such decay due to the gauge nature of the coupling, see Fig.(\ref{fig:reheating_decay_fermions}).
+Furthermore, even if SM fermions are not directly coupled to the vector inflaton fields, effective charges are generated through the inevitable kinetic mixing of vector inflaton and SM $U(1)$ gauge fields.
 We also study the existence of couplings appearing through the mechanisms of anomaly cancellation.
-The presence of Chern-Simons terms allow also the reheating to proceed, dominating over the gravitational production for an effective mass scale $\Lambda \lesssim 10^{15}$ GeV as one can see in Fig.(\ref{fig:effective_box}) left.
+The presence of Chern-Simons terms allows also the reheating to proceed, dominating over the gravitational production for an effective mass scale $\Lambda \lesssim 10^{15}$ GeV as one can see in Fig.(\ref{fig:effective_box}) left.
 Such anomalous processes lead, however, to much lower reheating temperature than direct decays of $A_\mu$, even if it can reach $T_{\rm RH}\gtrsim 10^{12}$ GeV for a heavy fermions mass scale $\Lambda\sim 10^{13}$ GeV and GUT-type coupling $g_X$ as it can be seen in Fig.(\ref{fig:effective_box}) right.
-Finally, we looked at the possibility of generating the baryon asymmetry through a leptogenesis process, coupling the right-handed neutrino with $A_\mu$.
+Finally, we looked at the possibility of generating the baryon asymmetry through a non-thermal leptogenesis process, coupling the right-handed neutrino with $A_\mu$.
 Such coupling can easily be justified by gauging an extra $U(1)_X$.
-We show that for GUT-like coupling $g_X$, it is possible to satisfy, at the same time, an efficient reheating process while producing a sufficient amount of baryonic asymmetry as it is shown in Fig.(\ref{fig:lepto}), with $M_N \simeq 10^5$ GeV.
-Finally, we noted that the nature of vectorial coupling avoids the generation of large effective mass, as is the case for a scalar inflaton which forbids the kinematic suppression of production mechanisms.
+We show that successful non-thermal leptogenesis occurs for gauge coupling smaller than $g_X \lesssim 10^{-5}$.
+When the coupling is larger, thermal leptogenesis is expected to take place in the strong-washout regime, and a detailed Boltzmann analysis is required.
+Finally, we noted that the nature of vectorial coupling avoids the generation of large effective mass, as is the case for a scalar inflaton, which forbids the kinematic suppression of production mechanisms.
 The vectorial nature of the coupling should also drastically affect the phenomenology of preheating and should be the subject of future work.